Alabama Alcohol and Drug Use Statistics

 Types of Drug and Alcohol Rehabs in Alabama

-Holistic rehab programs provide a “whole-person” approach to addiction treatment that focuses on helping your mind, body, and spirit heal from substance misuse.
+Holistic rehab programs provide a “whole-person” approach to addiction treatment that focuses on helping your mind, body, and spirit heal from substance abuse.
 In addition to evidence-based addiction therapies, these programs often include alternative or experiential therapies that encourage overall well-being.
 Depending on the program, meditation, yoga, nature therapy, art therapy, or animal therapy may be offered.
-Programs may also emphasize nutritional therapy, alternative medical treatments, and mindfulness activities as part of their recovery model.

-Faith-based and Christian rehab programs emphasize the role of a higher power and spiritual healing in the addiction recovery process.
+Christian rehab programs emphasize the role of a higher power and spiritual healing in the addiction recovery process.
 These programs typically incorporate prayer, spiritual counseling, and other faith-based activities into their treatment model in addition to evidence-based addiction therapies.
-Participants may be encouraged to find strength and guidance in scripture and understand how the grace of a higher power can help free them from addicti
+Participants may be encouraged to find strength and guidance in scripture and understand how the grace of a higher power can help free them from addiction.

 In addition to providing evidence-based therapies, most luxury rehab facilities also include holistic and alternative therapies in their recovery model to support whole-person wellness.